Reporter Outreach Logo

 Is It Worth the Wait?

-Consider our SaaS client: a $3,000–$5,000/month investment over 6 months produced a 2,203% organic traffic increase that continues generating leads without additional spend.
+Qooper's numbers tell the story: a sustained six-month investment produced a traffic increase that continues generating leads today, years later, without additional spend.
+The inputs stopped.
+The output didn't.

 The compounding math